What is a GSA MAS Contract?

 Eligibility for a MAS program GSA schedule

-Many Small Business strive to gain an SBA Certification or VA Verification but miss out on the bigger opportunity of combining that certification with a GSA Schedule.
-Certification holders that are eligible should “get a GSA Schedule” and the following case will demonstrate why it is in the best interest of the firm.
+Many Small Businesses strive to gain an SBA Certification or VA Verification but miss out on the bigger opportunity of combining that certification with a GSA Schedule Contracts.
+Certification holders that are eligible should “get a GSA Supply Contract” and the following case will demonstrate why it is in the best interest of the firm.

 In addition to services, millions of products are listed on the MAS Schedule system.
 This varies from building materials, office equipment/furniture, personal protective equipment, hardware, computers, boats, groceries, and just about any other item you can imagine.

-Limitations: Architecture firms are not found on GSA Schedules by federal act, and General Contractors for buildings are also not found on the schedule system.
+Limitations: Architecture firms are not found on GSA Contracts by the federal act, and General Contractors for buildings are also not found on the scheduling system.

 A firm wanting a contract submits a proposal to the General Services Administration (GSA) using a specific format.
 This is generally considered an arduous process is taking several months to complete.
 The GSA will assess if the firm has the ability to successfully complete a federal contract.
 To do this, they will assess:

-A GSA Schedule Contract is for a five-year period and can be renewed for up to 20 years.
+A GSA Federal Contract is awarded for a five-year period, and can be renewed 3 times, in 5-year options, for up to 20 years.
 Modification to the contract can occur throughout the life of the GSA Contract.

-There are 19,000-20,000 businesses holding GSA Schedule Contracts with over 7 million products/services listed on the GSA Schedule System.
-Approximately ¾ of all companies on the schedule system are small.
+There are 19,000-20,000 businesses holding GSA Schedule Contracts with over 7 million products/services listed on the GSA Schedule 2023 System.
+Approximately ¾ of all companies on the holding a GSA Contract are small

-The GSA Schedule System accounts for approximately 15% of federal discretionary spending.
+The Federal Supply System accounts for approximately 15% of federal discretionary spending.
 Small businesses average around $1 million per year in federal sales.
 Large business concerns can have over $100 million per year in contract sales.

 Many small businesses utilize their GSA Schedule to obtain their first contract within an agency.
 Once they have proven themselves it make winning future contracts less challenging.